 Standard on this unit is the installation of the one piece compact washer/dryer unit.
 The washer/dryer installed by Newmar functions similar to most major appliances, operating on 120 volt electricity.
-For more detailed information on the operating instructions, read the appliance Owner's Manual in the Owner's Package.
+For more detailed information on the operating instructions, read the appliance owner's manual in the Owner's Package.

-The grey tank valve must be in the "open" position when operating the washing machine.
+The gray tank valve must be in the "open" position when operating the washing machine.